flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/Example1.md

 ![meshed column](images/Structure3.jpg)

-*Figure 2: (a) Finite element representation of the column and (b) Rigid corner feet on bottom surface shown in deep blue*
+*Figure 2: (a) Finite element representation of the column and (b) rigid corner feet on bottom surface shown in deep blue*

 ---